hexaxsoftwares/houx.js/README.md

 Let's dive in!

-## 2. **Getting Started : installation and setting up your Pixel playground**
+### 2. **Getting Started : installation and setting up your Pixel playground**

 Before delving into the intricacies, let's establish our PixelJs playground.
 A basic understanding of HTML, CSS, and JavaScript is essential.
 If you're new to programming, take a moment to acquaint yourself with these fundamentals.

 ### **Installation Proccess:**

 Pixel is a dependency-free, browser-oriented javascript library.
-This means that using it is as simple as adding a `<script>`` tag to your document head.
+This means that using it is as simple as adding a `<script>` tag to your document head.
 No need for complicated build steps.

-You can simply load Pixel by just including the following script tag in your HTML file head tag and get going:
+You can simply load Pixel by just including the following script tag in your main HTML file head tag and get going:

 ****html****
 ```html
 <script src="https://cdn.jsdelivr.net/gh/prince9216/PixelJs@main/pixel.global.dev.js"></script>